 Frequently Asked Questions: Smart Slings

-In the event of an overload, the Smart Sling mechanical system immediately engages, indicating that the load on the sling has exceeded over twice its rated capacity.
+In the event of an overload, the Smart Sling® mechanical system immediately reacts, causing the Sling Overload Sensor to emit an overload signal to the laptop indicating that the load on the sling has exceeded over twice its rated capacity.

-A Load Moment Indicator (LMI) is designed to monitor the entire load, which protects your crane.
-However, each individual sling is not monitored.
+A Load Moment Indicator (LMI) is designed to monitor the entire load, which only protects your crane.
+Load cells and Load Moment Indicators will tell you the load applied, however they will NOT tell you if you have overloaded anything.
+Neither a load cell or an LMI will monitor the condition of every sling during the lift.
 Smart Sling monitors loads on each individual sling in your lift plan.
 Individual slings may be overloaded due to variables such as improper rigging, extreme sling angles, dynamic loading, and uneven load distribution.
 Any of these may cause one or more individual slings to be overloaded while the total load remains below the capacity of the crane.